joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/06/business/media/60-minutes-nick-bilton.html

 **Pope Leo, After Taking on Trump and A.I., Prepares for New Duels in Spain**\
-`Leo will arrive in Spain on Saturday for a weeklong visit in which he will meet with migrants and may come under fire from Vox, Spain’s far-right party.`\
+`Leo arrived in Spain on Saturday for a weeklong visit in which he will meet with migrants and may come under fire from Vox, Spain’s far-right party.`\
 https://www.nytimes.com/2026/06/06/world/europe/leo-spain-visit.html

 **ICE Says Detainees Are ‘Worst of the Worst.’
 Government Data Disagrees.**\